 \section{Abstract}

-Most recent self-supervised learning~(SSL) methods are pre-trained on the well-curated ImageNet-1K dataset.
-In this work, we consider SSL pre-training on noisy web image-text paired data due to the excellent scalability of web data.
-First, we conduct a benchmark study of representative SSL pre-training methods on large-scale web data in a fair condition.
-Methods include single-modal ones such as MAE and multi-modal ones such as CLIP.
-We observe that multi-modal methods cannot outperform single-modal ones on vision transfer learning tasks.
-We derive an information-theoretical view to explain the benchmarking results, which provides insights into designing novel vision learners.
-Inspired by the above explorations, we present a visual representation pre-training method, MUlti-modal Generator~(MUG), for scalable web image-text data.
-MUG achieves state-of-the-art transferring performances on a variety of tasks and shows promising scaling behavior.
-Models and codes will be made public. \footnote{Demo available at \url{https://huggingface.co/spaces/tennant/MUG\_caption}}
+Many self-supervised learning methods are pre-trained on the well-curated ImageNet-1k dataset.
+In this work, given the excellent scalability of web data, we consider self-supervised pre-training on noisy web sourced image-text paired data.
+First, we conduct a benchmark study of representative self-supervised pre-training methods on large-scale web data in a like-for-like setting.
+We compare a range of methods, including single-modal ones that use masked training objectives and multi-modal ones that use image-text constrastive training.
+We observe that existing multi-modal methods do not outperform their single-modal counterparts on vision transfer learning tasks.
+We derive an information-theoretical view to explain these benchmark results, which provides insight into how to design a novel vision learner.
+Inspired by this insight, we present a new visual representation pre-training method, MUlti-modal Generator~(MUG), that learns from scalable web sourced image-text data.
+MUG achieves state-of-the-art transfer performance on a variety of tasks and demonstrates promising scaling properties.